BleuProfond/cloudtype/README.md

 With Redux we need to centralize all our logic into actions and reducers as much as possible.
+We only change our application state through our reducers and actions.

 React components should never be making ajax requests.
 We rely on Redux to do that for us.
+Action creators are responsible for making ajax requests.
+Action creators always have to return an action.
+An action is an object that always has a 'type' property that is the minimal representation of a change to the applciation state.
+Actions can also be passed with an optional 'payload' key with additional data that describes this specific action.

 First step should always be to take your mockups and plan out all the different React components that will be needed.